Jarusk/gordon/README.md

 -   Aim for C99 compat with unistd.h and signal.h
 -   The kitchen sink
 -   Reinvent the wheel as a 10999 sided polygon chiseled from bedrock
+-   **gord.h** will be a rolling component where I add things like general purpose data structures and pointer chunks

 ##Headers
 ####Done